tinuzz/wp-plugin-trackserver/readme.txt

 * infobar: true (or 't', 'yes' or 'y'), false (default), or a template string, to specify whether an information bar should be shown on the map, when live tracking is active.
 This only works with 'track=live' or the 'user' parameter, and has no effect in other cases.
 When multiple live tracks are requested, the infobar will display the data of the first track only.
 Instead of 'true' or 'yes', a template string containing one or more placeholders (like {lat}, {lon}, {speedkmh}, etc.) can be given to the attribute, in which case it overrides the value specified in the user profile.
 Please check the Trackserver user profile page in the WordPress backend for which placeholders are supported.
 * zoom: the zoom factor to use for the map, a number between 0 and 18.
 For a map with live tracks, this number is absolute.
 For a map with only static tracks, this number represents the maximum zoom level, so the map will always fit all the tracks.
 * quiet: suppress a message popup if there is nothing to display on the map.
+* locate: enable a control to show the user's location on the map.

 The following attributes apply to tracks that are drawn on the map.
 Each of them can contain multiple values, separated by commas (or colons, in the case of 'dash'), to be applied to different tracks in order.
 If there a are less values than tracks, the last value will be applied to the remaining tracks.